blog image

 Get this wrong, and the future of specific products can be cast into doubt or carefully nurtured relationships with retail partners seriously undermined.

-Demand forecasting is clearly critical.
+Demand forecasting is clearly critical for CPG companies.
 So, how are you supposed to do this?

 Some might rely on a hunch or gut feel, vaguely based on past experience.
 Others might sketch out a number of scenarios, and hope that the best case is the one that comes true.
-Others still will have developed bespoke modelling tools which work up to a point, but are clunky and don’t capture all the data they could.
+Others still will have developed bespoke modeling tools.
+These may work up to a point, but are clunky and don’t capture all the data they could.

-None of these approaches are good enough.
-To really succeed in making customers, partners, and your own stakeholders happy, you need to actively assess future demand, considering all the relevant internal and external factors, to develop a well-grounded demand forecast.
+None of these methods are good enough.
+To really succeed in making customers, partners, and your own stakeholders happy, you need a different approach.
+You’ll need to actively assess future demand, considering all the relevant internal and external factors, to develop a well-grounded demand forecast.
 And you need to be able to update your forecast as new information comes to light.

 The challenges CPG firms face in demand forecasting

 But none of this is easy.
-CPG supply chains are incredibly complex, stretching from the manufacturer itself, through distributors, wholesalers, and to retailers.
-Each can have different objectives, each sees the world through a slightly different lens, and each generates and relies on different data.
+CPG supply chains are incredibly complex, stretching from the manufacturer, through distributors, wholesalers, and to retailers.
+Each can have different objectives.
+Each sees the world through a slightly different lens.
+And each generates and relies on different data.

-Even a relatively small consumer packaged goods player can have a wide range of products, once different sizes and packaging are taken into account.
-Larger players can have hundreds or thousands of different SKUs.
+Even a relatively small consumer-packaged goods player can have a wide range of products when you take into account different sizes and packaging.
+Larger players can have hundreds or even thousands of different SKUs.

 Moreover, external events can play havoc with even the most reasonable assumptions.
 Weather can be unpredictable.
 A sporting event or state occasion can boost certain product categories temporarily.
 A natural disaster or geopolitical unrest can cause shortages or price rises on key commodities.